-- Submit the “Request to Charter New Organization” form to TCU Student Organizations during the designated recognition period.
-The application can be found in the “Forms” section of TCU Engage or by clicking HERE. **Please note that new organization applications are accepted in September -October for the Fall semester and January – February for the Spring semester.
+- Submit the “Request to Charter New Organization” form to TCU Student Organizations during the designated recognition period. **Please note that new organization applications are accepted in September -October for the Fall semester and January – February for the Spring semester.
 No new organizations will begin during the summer.
 It is encouraged to make an appointment with the graduate assistant before those dates to be sure of the necessary steps.**

 The application will require completion of the following actions: